(Editors Note: This blog was originally published in November 2020 and was updated in August 2021 to reflect new information)

 Why Are High-Density Boards Vital to Med Tech?

-Medical devices must meet the highest standards, which means you want the best technology currently available.
+Medical device manufacturers must meet the highest standards, meaning they produce the best HDI technology currently available.
 There’s also the matter of quality of life -- the less invasive and intrusive a device is, the earlier it’ll be for a patient to live with it.
+Check out our free compliance and standards guide below for more info on the standards medical device manufacturers follow:

 The need for cutting-edge technology in the design of medical electronic devices is most obvious when you look at implants.
 For example, pacemakers need to be small, lightweight, and reliable.
 The high-speed transmission in HDI PCBs is highly desirable medical devices where device response times can mean life or death.